 The “Story” Feature

 Snapchat and Instagram alike also provide one extremely useful and underutilized feature.
-TechCrunch claims that this feature is about to surpass feed sharing.
+TechCrunch (and check out these updated 2019 stats) claims that this feature is about to surpass feed sharing.
 The “story” feature allows you to post photos and videos.

 On Instagram, this feature even allows you to post “Boomerangs” (stop motion images).
 These posts stay online for 24 hours before automatically deleting.
 Though you will still have access to them in your archives.
 These “stories” gain attention.
 They also show that even if you do not have an organic post prepared for every day, you are still actively promoting yourself.